justinhyou/5C-Craigslist/README.md

 4. Users can post a listing if logged in.
 5. Users can upload an image and address to their post if logged in.
 6. Users can edit/update their post if logged in.
+8. Users can view all posts made by self.

 ![show](https://cloud.githubusercontent.com/assets/22533214/25117292/75a8724c-23df-11e7-9f4b-0ed4c9898a0a.png)
 ![profile](https://cloud.githubusercontent.com/assets/22533214/25117295/75a99adc-23df-11e7-8119-3030ea75dabf.png)
 ![post](https://cloud.githubusercontent.com/assets/22533214/25117291/759dc90a-23df-11e7-9d1e-0a696a62c700.png)
 ![allposts](https://cloud.githubusercontent.com/assets/22533214/25117293/75a8b9a0-23df-11e7-846e-84ab82b9e3cd.png)

-Additionally,
-7. Students of Claremont Colleges are the only users.
-8. Users can view all posts made by self.
-9. Admins receive a Slack notification with all info items for each post made.

 Installation Instructions
 -------